| Internet-Draft | Mission Mandate | August 2026 |

 Mandates for recipients that do not need durable correlation.¶

-IANA is requested to register one media type per [RFC6838].¶
+IANA is requested to register two media types per [RFC6838].¶

 Type name: application¶